RazrFalcon/rustybuzz/README.md

 - No Arabic fallback shaper, since it requires subsetting.
 - No `graphite` library support.
 - `avar2` as well as other parts of the boring-expansion-spec are not supported yet.
-- No automated Apple layout testing for legal reasons.
-We just cannot include Apple fonts. harfbuzz avoids this by running such tests only on CI, which is far from ideal.

 ## Performance